Category: General Questions

 If you are claiming the person as a dependent on your return, but they do not meet the tests to be a "qualifying child" for the purposes of receiving Earned Income Credit, you should check this box.

 Example: The same circumstances exist as in the example above.
 On Mary's return, she would list her son's information.
 However, she would check the box indicating "Check if you wish NOT to claim this dependent for Earned Income Credit (EIC) purposes."
 She is claiming her son as a dependent.
-However, because he did live with her, she cannont claim him as a "qualifying child" for EIC purposes.
+However, because he did not live with her, she cannont claim him as a "qualifying child" for EIC purposes.

 If you are claiming a dependent that got married during the current tax year you will check this box.
 The dependent must meet all other criteria to be claimed as a dependent.